IGRSoft/imGuru/README.md

 Aditional Actions:
 -------------
 Link to Uploaded image will be available in clipboard.
-Just Comand+V to past it.
+Just Comand+V to paste it.

 Tutorial:
 -------------